corda/corda/docs/source/protocol-state-machines.rst

 Let's unpack what this code does:

 - It defines a several classes nested inside the main ``TwoPartyTradeProtocol`` singleton, and a couple of methods, one to run the buyer side of the protocol and one to run the seller side.
+Some of the classes are simply protocol messages.
 - It defines the "trade topic", which is just a string that namespaces this protocol.
 The prefix "platform." is reserved by the DLG, but you can define your own protocols using standard Java-style reverse DNS notation.
 - The ``runBuyer`` and ``runSeller`` methods take a number of parameters that specialise the protocol for this run,